fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 Notes:

 1) application/pkcs7-mime media type is used to carry CMS content types, including EnvelopedData, SignedData, and CompressedData.
 To indicate what type of CMS data is contained, the smime-type parameter provides further help. "certs-only" refers to the CMS type SignedData and is used as a certificate management message to convey certificates and/or CRLs.
-The SignedData structure does not, in the degenerate case, contain signature information (see Section 2.4.2 of RFC 8551). "server-generated-key" is the parametervalue for Server-side Key Generation Response.
+The SignedData structure does not, in the degenerate case, contain signature information (see Section 2.4.2 of RFC 8551). "server-generated-key" is the parameter value for server-side key generation response.

-3) application/pkix-cert contains exactly one certificate encoded in DER format.
+2) application/pkix-cert contains exactly one certificate encoded in DER format.

 ## References